adminpress/maintenance-checklist/readme.txt

 1. Upload maintenance-checklist folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-== Screenshots ==

-1. Where the checklist is located on admin screen

 == Changelog ==

 = 1.0 =